andrzejressel/pulumi-wasm/docs/Internal/Output.md

 ## Types of Output

-Pulumi WASM has 4 types of outputs:
+Pulumi WASM has 5 types of outputs (represented as `EngineNode` in `engine.rs`):
 1. Done
-2. Mapped
+2. NativeFunction
-3. Func
+3. RegisterResource
-4. Unknown
+4. ExtractField
+5. CombineOutputs

 ### Done

 This is output for which value is known.
-Internally it's represented as MessagePack's `Value`.
+Internally it's represented as JSON's `Value`.

-### Mapped
+### NativeFunction

 This is output which wait to be mapped by host.
 More details are in [Mapping](#Mapping) section.
 Internally it's represented as tuple of function name and output which will values will be it's argument.

+### RegisterResource

+Output that will eventually be sent to Pulumi as register resource instruction.
+This is internal to pulumi-wasm and is not exposed to user

-### Func
+### ExtractField

-This is output that is a function.
-As opposed to `Mapped` this function in executed internally in Pulumi WASM.
-Currently these are functions that creates resources.
-Internally it's tuple of list of outputs and function that handles their values.
+Step 2 of RegisterResource.
+This output will take response of register resource and extract one field.

-### Unknown
+### CombineOutputs

-This is output for which value will never be known.
-This is used in Pulumi's preview stage.
+Output that combines N outputs and returns array (in user facing code it should be a tuple)

 ## Mapping